Jonathan2251/lbt/source/lib.rst

 The libgcc's Integer plus Soft float library  [#lib-gcc]_ [#int-lib]_ [#sw-float-lib]_ are equal to functions of compiler-rt's builtins.

-Though the 'rt' means RunTime libaraies, most of these functions written in target-independent C form and can be compiled and static-linked into target.
+Though the 'rt' means RunTime libaraies, in builtins library, most of these functions written in target-independent C form and can be compiled and static-linked into target.
 When you compile the following c code, llc generates **jsub __addsf3** to call compiler-rt float function since Cpu0 hasn't hardware